Bishmanrock/BishEngine/README.md

 **Why C#?**

 Simply: I enjoy C#.
 I have history with Python, Delphi, and a few other languages.
 I even started learning the basics of C++ before starting this project, and dabbling with Raylib.
 However, when I sit down to write code, C# is the language I enjoy and never feels like a chore.
 I know there are arguments out there for better performance in other languages.
 I find these arguments irrelevant given I have no interest in building realistic games.
 C# is the language I enjoy, and given this is a passion project it makes most sense to go with it.
 Going with a language I don't enjoy would only result in burnout and lack of enjoyment, and ultimately an abandoned project.

+**Hey, why did you do X/Y/Z in the code?
+Seems a little weird...**

+It probably is.
+I don't claim to be a professional coder.
+Everything here is me learning and throwing stuff at the wall to see what sticks.
+See something you think looks weird?
+There's a good chance I don't even realise that it's weird.
+Tell me!
+Then I can learn and progress.

+That said, sometimes I will just whip up a really rough class to support a concept, with the idea of refactoring it later into something better.